Top neobanks in Mexico

 Stori

-With more than 2.5 million customers in the country, this Mexican startup guarantees a 99% approval rate for its credit card, which it offers with no annual fee and no credit bureau check.
+With more than 3.7 million customers in the country, this Mexican startup claims a 99% approval rate for its credit card, which it offers with no annual fee and no credit bureau requirement.
 It’s the perfect option for those seeking flexibility and accessibility.

-It’s also a good choice for improving your credit history.
-Its Mastercard allows for online processing and offers a credit line of up to $10,000 pesos.
-Since 2018, this fintech has been bringing various banking services to the entire population, such as its interest-bearing account with a 15% Nominal GAT.
+It’s also a good option for improving credit history.
+Its Mastercard can be applied for online and offers a credit line of up to $10,000 pesos.
+Since 2018, this fintech has been bringing various banking services to the population, such as its remunerated account with an 8% nominal GAT.

 Hey Banco!